|

 driven home

-was seeing a friend of hers from work.
+who was seeing a friend of hers from work.
 We went to a movie.
-Doris had

 We knew each other as well then as now.
 Anyway, well enough"

-- Ed was interrupted in his reverie by a phone call
+- Ed was interrupted in his reverie about Doris by a

-to meet up with "Big Dave" in Nirdlingers; Dave was miserable
+phone call to meet up with "Big Dave" in Nirdlingers; at

-then admitted that he had beaten up Tolliver (but did not say anything
+man are you?"; Dave then admitted that he had beaten up Tolliver to confess (but did not

-about killing him) and had learned from him that Ed was implicated
+say anything about killing him!) and had learned from Tolliver that

-Ed about his guilt and attempted to strangle and kill him (forced up
+Ed about his guilt and attempted to strangle and kill him (by forcing

-against a glass pane that cracked), but Ed struggled to fight back
+him up against a glass pane that cracked), but Ed struggled to fight

-in self-defense and fatally stabbed Dave in the neck (jugular vein)
+back in self-defense and fatally stabbed Dave in the neck (jugular

 - the next afternoon, two police officers (on "crap